hashicorp/terraform-provider-google/website/docs/r/logging_billing_account_bucket_config.html.markdown

 * `description` - (Optional) Describes this bucket.

 * `retention_days` - (Optional) Logs will be retained by default for this amount of time, after which they will automatically be deleted.
 The minimum retention period is 1 day.
 If this value is set to zero at bucket creation time, the default time of 30 days will be used.
+Bucket retention can not be increased on buckets outside of projects.

 ## Attributes Reference